I must be dreaming of summer as my thoughts tend to butterflies.

-Whenever I see a butterfly I remember the warm sweet smelling slopes of the Andes mountains of my native country, Colombia, and that time a friend took me to the banks of a river and we watched thousands of butterflies hover and dance over the stones at river’s edge.
+Whenever I see a butterfly I remember the warm sweet smelling slopes of the Andes mountains of my native country, Colombia.
+I also remember that time a friend took me to the banks of a river and we watched thousands of butterflies hover and dance over stones at the river’s edge.

-It was a magical moment and in it, I could see the character of Mauricio Babilonia being swarmed by butterflies in Gabriel García Márquez’s book, One Hundred Years of Solitude.
+It was a magical moment.
+In it, I could see the character of Mauricio Babilonia being swarmed by butterflies in Gabriel García Márquez’s book, One Hundred Years of Solitude.

 Take a moment and fold this little butterfly box with me, in whatever color you wish, and celebrate the beauty of this lovely creature.